iquety/console/docs/en/03-instantiating-the-terminal.md

 ## 1. Implementation

-The interpretation of the arguments entered by the user happens through the instance of the `Freep\Console\Terminal` class, which can be configured as follows:
+The interpretation of the arguments entered by the user happens through the instance of the `Iquety\Console\Terminal` class, which can be configured as follows:

 ```php
 $terminal = new Terminal(__DIR__ . "/src");